2026 Edition

 Dedicated embedded team model

-Uvik operates a dedicated team model — engineers integrated directly into the client's team, not placed as individual marketplace hires.
+Uvik Software operates a dedicated team model — engineers integrated directly into the client's team, not placed as individual marketplace hires.
 For AI systems, where codebase context accumulates over months, team continuity is an engineering quality requirement.

 02